ronojoy/pylearn/README.md

 - Probabilistic Reasoning in Expert Systems : theory and algorithms - R. E. Neapolitan
 - Bayesian Artificial Intelligence - Korb and Nicholson
 - Probabilistic Graphical Models - Koller and Friedman
+- Inovations in Bayesian Networks - Holmes and Jain

+The last reference includes the classic **Tutorial on Learning with Bayesian Networks** by David Heckerman.

 ### Bayesian decision theory
 - Statistical decision theory - J. O. Berger